James Porter (Presbyterian minister): Writings

+Arrest and execution

 On the outbreak of the Irish Rebellion of 1798, Porter was a marked man; a large reward was offered for his apprehension.
 There is no evidence of any knowledge on his part of the plans of the insurgents; it is certain that he committed no overt act of rebellion, and all his published counsels were for peaceable measures of constitutional redress.
 He withdrew for safety to the house of Johnson of Ballydoonan, two miles from Greyabbey, and afterwards sought concealment in a cottage among the Mourne Mountains, on the verge of his parish.
 Here he was arrested in June 1798, and taken to Belfast, but removed to Newtownards for trial by court-martial.
 The charge against him was that he had been present with a party of insurgents who, between 9 and 11 June, having intercepted the mail between Belfast and Saintfield, County Down, had read a despatch from the commanding officer at Belfast to a subordinate at Portaferry, County Down.
 The postboy from whom the despatch had been taken could not identify him; but a United Irishman, who had turned informer, swore to his guilt.
 Porter's cross-examination of this witness was interrupted.
 He made an appeal to the court, affirming his innocence, and referring to his own character as that of a man "who, in the course of a laborious and active life, never concealed his sentiments."
 He was sentenced to be hanged and quartered.

 His wife was told by the military authorities that Londonderry could suspend the execution.
 With her seven children, the youngest eight months old, she made her way to Mountstewart.
 Londonderry's daughters had attended Porter's scientific lectures and one of them, Lady Elizabeth Mary (d.
 1798), an invalid, who was expecting her own death, undertook to intercede with her father.
 Londonderry could not forgive the satire of 'Lord Mountmumble.'
 Tradition has it that Mrs. Porter waylaid his lordship's carriage, in a vain hope of prevailing by personal entreaty, but Londonderry told the coachman to drive on.
 The sentence, however, was mitigated by remission of the order for quartering.
 He was executed on 2 July 1798, on a green knoll, close to the road which led from his meeting-house to his home, and in full view of both.
 At the gallows he sang the 35th Psalm and prayed; his wife was with him to the last.

+Legacy

 He was buried in the abbey churchyard at Greyabbey; a flat tombstone gives his age as 45 years.
 He is described as one of the handsomest men of his time.
 Henry Montgomery, LL.D., who as a boy had seen him, spoke of him as "distinguished for an agreeable address."
 He was a collector of books, and his scientific apparatus was unrivalled in the north of Ireland in his day.